Xavier-1-2/ECGBL_Game_Prototype/ReadMe.md

-Even though the gitignore is there just a heads up incase it dosen't work, do not commit any libarary files
+Even though the gitignore is there just a heads up incase it dosen't work, do not commit any library, obj or logs files